monaa12/Stitching-Art/README.md

 ## How to use?

-*This is the interface of the application , you capture the wanted picture and then click the right button*

-*you need to enter those two parameters*
+this is a [video](https://drive.google.com/file/d/1oFYRZFWxnhhR-bxyOT0lZSjZvY3NCDlc/view?usp=sharing) showing how to use the application

 ---
 ## Examples